YongminYoo/Spell_Checker_KorVer/README.md

 # Overview </br>
-Based on Peter Norvig's Edit Distance idea and idea of RNN series to figure out the context and pick the closest answer. </br>
+Based on Peter Norvig's Edit Distance idea and idea of RNN series to figure out the context and pick the closest query. </br>
 This spell checker module is Korean Language Version.</br>

 # Contents </br>